Planning as Inference in Epidemiological Models: Introduction

 We can and should be able to do better.
 We believe, and hope to demonstrate, that models and software automation focused on planning as inference for policy analysis and recommendation is one path forward that can help us better react to this and future pandemics, and improve our public health preparedness.

 We upfront note that the specific models that we use in this paper are far from perfect.
-First, the pre-existing models we use to demonstrate our points in this paper are not perfectly calibrated to present-day population dynamics and specific COVID-19 characteristics.
+First, the pre-existing models we use to demonstrate our points in this paper are not perfectly{only crudely} calibrated to present-day population dynamics and specific COVID-19 characteristics.
 We have made some efforts on the latter point, in particular sourcing a COVID-19 adapted compartmental model \cite{kermack1927contribution, blackwood2018introduction, sei3r2020website} and parameters from \cite{FER-20, MAG-20, RIO-20-China, TRA-20-Italy, RUS-20-Italy, PUJ-20-India, PEN-20-China,MAS-20-France,ROV-20-italy, WEN-20-China}, but we stress this limitation.
-In addition, the type of problems we discuss solutions for in this paper may be solved in some cases with more direct implementations involving parameter sweeps and ``manual'' checking for desired policy effects, albeit at potentially higher human cost.
+In addition, {in simple cases}, the type of problems for which we discuss solutions in this paper may be solved with more direct{straightforward} implementations involving parameter sweeps and ``manual'' checking for desired policy effects, albeit at potentially higher human cost. {In this sense, our goal is not to claim fundamental novelty, uniqueness or superiority of any particular inference technique, but rather to raise awareness for the practical feasibility of the Bayesian formulation of planning as inference, which offers a higher level of flexibility and automation than appears to be understood widely in the policy-making arena.}